The work of a food technologist can range from developing recipes and modifying manufacturing processes to managing the safety and legality of food

 Career prospects

 In larger organisations, you can gain promotion to more senior technologist posts, with greater management responsibility for staff and resources.
 This could eventually result in you obtaining a management post with strategic responsibility for related areas.
-A typical career path might be as follows:
+A typical career path might be:

 • development technologist